adaptiman/lab10/README.md

 ```
 The `network create` command creates a new *bridge* network, which is what we need at the moment.
 There are other kinds of networks that you can create, and you are encouraged to read about them in the official [docs](https://docs.docker.com/engine/userguide/networking/dockernetworks/).

 Now that we have a network, we can launch our containers inside this network using the `--net` flag.
 Let's do that - but first, we will stop our ES container that is running in the bridge (default) network.
+NOTE: You'll have to substitute your own container ID to make this work:

 ```javascript
 $ docker ps -a